SaaShup/paashup-cli/README.md

 # paashup-cli

-`paashup-cli` is a command-line tool to manage your paashup environment.
-It provides various commands to interact with containers, hosts, and images.
+`paashup-cli` is a command-line tool for managing your paashup environment, including Docker containers, hosts, images, and Netbox configurations.
+This tool provides various commands to list, inspect, start, stop, and execute operations on Docker containers, as well as managing Docker hosts, images, and Netbox configurations.

 ## Installation